CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Initial state
 ^^^^^^^^^^^^^

 Let us first dig into the ``compute_equilibrium`` function.
 Our main input is the total population per income group in the city at baseline year (2011).
-Since we took the non-employed (earning no income over the year) out to define our four income groups (with the ``inputs.data.import_income_classes_data`` function), we need to reweight it to account for the overall number of households [#active_pop]_:
+Since we took the non-employed (earning no income over the year) out to define our four income groups (with the ``inputs.data.import_income_classes_data`` function), we need to reweight total population to account for the overall number of households [#active_pop]_:

 .. literalinclude:: ../equilibrium/compute_equilibrium.py
    :language: python